DrOreo002/PermissionDatabase/README.md

-# PermissionDatabase v1.8
+# PermissionDatabase v1.9
-* Added 6 new permission provider
+* Added CrateReloaded to the database
-* Icons are now updated